umaranis/health-book/README.md

 * [Contact](#contact)

 ## General info
-You can download this app from [@GenieCanHelp](http://geniecanhelpapp.com/) website.
-This folder contains the source code of GenieCanHelp Android Mobile application.
-If you want to contribute to this app visit [@Contribution Guide](https://github.com/CyberGenieSolutions/GenieCancerHelpAndroidApp/blob/master/CODE_OF_CONDUCT.md).
+This app was developed as part of a Hackathon organized by IBM CIC Ballarat in collaboration with GICS (Grampians Integrated Cancer Services) in July 2019.

-## Screenshots
+## Screenshot
 ![Example screenshot](./docs/Screenshot_20190721_Health_Book.jpg)

 ## Technologies
 * Targeted for sdk version 26

 ## Setup
-Clone or Download GenieCanHelp source code and developers need to open this project in Android Studio.
+Clone or Download 'Health Book' source code.
+Use Android Studio to open and compile the project.

 ## Features
-List of existing features.
-You can find details of every feature [@Functional Specification document](https://github.com/CyberGenieSolutions/GenieCancerHelpAndroidApp/blob/master/docs/GenieCanHelp_Functional_Specification.pdf)
+List of existing features:
-* keep personal information
+* Record personal information
 * Add or remove features from the main menu
-* keep contacts
+* Keep Contacts
 * Manage Appointments with reminders
 * Manage Medications with reminders
+* Ability to add or capture photo of medicine in medicine record
 * Mood tracker
 * Body temprature record
 * Keep notes